anycable/docs.anycable.io/docs/guides/serverless.md

   }
 }

-// Create and instance of the class to use in HTTP handlers (see the next section) const app = new CableApplication();
+// Create an instance of the class to use in HTTP handlers (see the next section) const app = new CableApplication();

 // Register channel